 Five Ways to Connect with SHARE Peer Support

-SHARE Communities are informal, non-clinical peer support and connection spaces where students with can find validation, learn from each other’s experiences, exchange support and resources, and engage in conversation and other activities depending on the particular focus of the Community.
-Community topics are chosen by the peer co-facilitators based on their own interests, identities, or mental health concerns.
+SHARE Communities are informal, non-clinical peer support groups where students with similar experiences can connect authentically, learn from each other, exchange support, and practice wellness strategies.
+Community topics are all chosen by the peer co-facilitators based on their own interests, identities, or mental health concerns.

-SHARE Circles are a peer-facilitated group storytelling and connection experience that can be requested for classes, student organizations, residence hall communities, and others.
-Circles are great for building community, empathy, and understanding among participants, with a turn-taking structure that ensures everyone’s voices are heard.
+SHARE Circles are a storytelling and processing tool rooted in indigenous and First Nations practices.
+Circles are great for building community, empathy, and understanding among groups, and the turn-taking structure ensures that everyone’s voices are heard.

-Please note that while we will do our best to accommodate all requests, availability depends on the current SHARE Support Specialists’ schedules and therefore cannot be guaranteed.
+While we will do our best to accommodate all requests, availability for this service will depend on the SHARE Support Specialists’ schedules and cannot be guaranteed.

 Workshop, Training, and Presentation Requests